 VIDEO STILL: Tori Lawrence / 2018

 Originally from the Midwest, Ellie Goudie-Averill is a dance artist and educator who works with dancers of all ages on technique and performance.
 Since graduating with her MFA in Dance Performance from the University of Iowa, she has served as a professor at Temple University, Bucknell University, the University of Kansas and Franklin & Marshall College.
-In the past, she has danced professionally for a variety of choreographers, including Susan Rethorst, Lucinda Childs, Bronwen MacArthur, Group Motion.
+In the past, she has danced professionally for Susan Rethorst, Lucinda Childs, Bronwen MacArthur, Group Motion.
 Ellie is a regular collaborator and dancer with Tori Lawrence + Co. in dance films and site-specific works and has been with the company for seven years.
 She currently teaches Ballet at Connecticut College and at School for Contemporary Dance and Thought/Hawley Street Ballet in Northampton, MA.
 She is also the co-founder of Atland Residency, a home for site-specific and land-based art in the Berkshire foothills.
 Ellie's dance reviews and other writings have appeared online at thINKingDANCE and BAC Stories, and she is the editor for Sara Shelton Mann's forthcoming Moving Alchemy Training Manual.